Toyota Century: Second generation (G50; 1997)

 The Century received a complete redesign in April 1997, although the new model was visually very similar to the previous generation.
 This model is powered by a 5.0 L 1GZ-FE V12, rated at 280 PS in Japanese models and 220 kW at 5200 rpm in export models.
 Torque was rated at 460 Nm at 4000 rpm for both Japanese and export versions.
 It was initially equipped with a 4-speed A342E automatic, until a 6-speed "intelligent" transmission arrived in 2005.
-It also features air suspension.
-The Century remains the first and only Japanese front-engine, rear-wheel-drive production car equipped with a V12, and it is Toyota's first V12 engine.
-As this is a top level luxury flagship, private owners are comfortable with the yearly road tax bill.
+The suspension was upgraded to double wishbone control arms for the front and rear wheels with airbag support springs.
+The Century remains the first and only Japanese front-engine, rear-wheel-drive production car equipped with a V12, and it has Toyota's first V12 engine.